 The cherry on top of this perfect first day in New York was a trip to Serendipity 3, a restaurant loved by Jackie O, Marilyn Monroe, and Andy Warhol.
 We tried the original Frrrozen Hot Chocolate and the Peanut Butter Frrrozen Hot Chocolate– if you only try one, I suggest the peanut butter one!

-And with the chocolate rush and the excitement from meeting Derek Hough, we made our way back to the Hotel Pennsylvania and rested up for Day 2!
+And with the chocolate rush and the excitement from meeting Derek Hough, we made our way back to the Hotel Pennsylvania and rested up for Day 2 and Day 3!

 Pin this post: